znewman01/spectrum-impl/README.md

 ## Usage

-For local development, the primary entry point is `cargo run --bin main`, which will run all of the parties in the protocol locally.
+For local development, the primary entry point is `cargo run --bin run_inmem`, which will run all of the parties in the protocol locally.
 Use `--help` to see parameters.

-We can run some quick local benchmarks of the whole system with `cargo run --bin local_experiments`.
+We can run some quick local benchmarks of the whole system with `cargo run --bin run_processes`.
 Make sure to use `--release`, and maybe set `ulimit -n 8192`.
 By default, this runs some hard-coded parameters, but we accept arbitrary inputs in CSV format: